mialkin/docs/design/clean architecture.md

 - Logging
 - Common validators

-Shared kernel should have no infrastructure dependencies!
+Shared Kernel should have no infrastructure dependencies!

-It's recommended to create a separate shared kernel project and solution if you will require sharing code between multiple bounded contexts.
+It's recommended to create a separate Shared Kernel project and solution if you will require sharing code between multiple bounded contexts.
 It's further recommended to be published as a NuGet package, most likely privately within your organization, and referenced as a NuGet dependency by those projects that require it.

 ## GitHub Repository